ozoneapi/tide-portal/docs/API Overview/pis.md

 Only local instrument supported is faster payment scheme UK.OBIE.FPS, if anything other than this is sent by PISP in consent payload then an error will be returned.
 However, this field is not mandatory so we suggest PISP simply not include this field and Tide will stage consent as a faster payment.
 TODO
 Only support Account/SchemeName UK.OBIE.SortCodeAccountNumber for both DebtorAccount and CreditorAccount, any other enum provided will return error.
 RequestedExecutionDateTime must be no more than 1 calendar year in advance, falling short of this PISP will be returned an error

-Payments can be made on all days including Saturdays, Sundays and Bank Holidays Domestic Scheduled Payments
+## Scheduled Payment dates
-Domestic Scheduled Payments API
+Payments can be made on all days including Saturdays, Sundays and Bank Holidays

-Tide does not support the following domestic scheduled payments end points:
+## Standing Orders

-GET /domestic-scheduled-payments/{DomesticScheduledPaymentId}/payment-details
+- `Initiation/FirstPaymentDateTime` must be no more than 1 calendar year in advance, or PISP will be returned an error
-Domestic Standing Order Consents
+- `Initiation/FinalPaymentDateTime` must be after Initiation/FirstPaymentDateTime by at least a calendar day, or PISP will be returned error
-Domestic Standing Order Consents API
+- `Initiation/Frequency` supported by Tide are:

-There is no MAX 'FirstPaymentAmount/Amount' mandated by Tide API.
-50,000 GBP is the default maximum when opening a Tide account, but thresholds can be managed by the customer.
-Tide suggest PISP notify the PSU that the same limits apply as in their Tide app.
-It is possible from time to time that domestic-payment-consents is authorised but payment initiation fails due to account limits.
+  - `IntrvlMnthDay:01:xx`
-FirstPaymentAmount/Currency must be GBP Initiation/Reference is mandatory field and must adhere to the following rules:
+  - `IntrvlWkDay:01:xx`
-Valid characters - "A-Z", "0-9", "space", "&", "-", ".", "/"
+- The following fields are not supported and will return an error if specified:
-Contiguous characters – user enters 6 or more valid characters but without contiguous string of at least 6 alphanumeric characters - Must contain a contiguous string of at least 6 alphanumeric characters
+  - `NumberOfPayments`
-Homogeneous string – user enters 6 or more valid characters (including valid non-alphanumeric characters) - After stripping out non-alphanumeric characters the resulting string cannot consist of all the same character
+  - `RecurringPaymentDateTime`
-*PISP may also opt to populate reference field on behalf of the PSU
+  - `RecurringPaymentAmount`

-Domestic-standing-order-consents will only be authorised if the CreditorAccount details are that of an already existing beneficiary i.e. one the PSU has previously created in their app. if a consent contains recipient info that does not meet this criteria then error will be returned to the front end, the consent will remain in status awaiting authorisation and the PSU will not be redirected.
+  - `FInalPaymentAmount`

-The PISP can approach this in one of two ways:
+### `IntrvlMnthDay:01:xx`
-Notify PSU that only payments to exisitng recipients are permitted and in the event this condition is not met Tide will not authorise the consent and display error modal to user
+The following rules apply:
-Integrate with Tide beneficiaries API and can confirm that the recipient already exists before sending the consent to allow for a better user experience
+- Same day every month (i.e. if made on 4th May the next payment will be made on the 4th June), however if a payment is made on either the 29th, 30th, 31st of the month and one of the months a payment is scheduled to be in has fewer days than the month of the first payment then that payment will be made on the LAST day of that month. (e.g. first payment on 30th Jan > next payment 28th Feb > next payment 30th March.
-Only support SchemeName UK.OBIE.SortCodeAccountNumber for both DebtorAccount and CreditorAccount, any other enum provided will return error.
+- first two digits after IntrvlMnthDay must be set at '01', indicating a one monthly interval else PISP will be returned error
-Initiation/FirstPaymentDateTime must be no more than 1 calendar year in advance, or PISP will be returned an error Initiation/FinalPaymentDateTime must be after Initiation/FirstPaymentDateTime by at least a calendar day, or PISP will be returned error
+- last two digits after IntrvlMnthDay are not considered or validated by Tide (payment will be made as per the day in FirstPaymentDateTime)

-'Initiation/Frequency' supported by Tide are IntrvlMnthDay:01:xx andIntrvlWkDay:01:xx, the following rules apply:
+### `IntrvlWkDay:01:xx`
-IntrvlMnthDay:01:xx Same day every month (i.e. if made on 4th May the next payment will be made on the 4th June), however if a payment is made on either the 29th, 30th, 31st of the month and one of the months a payment is scheduled to be in has fewer days than the month of the first payment then that payment will be made on the LAST day of that month. (e.g. first payment on 30th Jan > next payment 28th Feb > next payment 30th March. first two digits after IntrvlMnthDay must be set at '01', indicating a one monthly interval else PISP will be returned error last two digits after IntrvlMnthDay are not considered or validated by Tide (payment will be made as per the day in FirstPaymentDateTime)
+The following rules apply.
-IntrvlWkDay:01:xx Same day of the week as the first payment (i.e. if first payment is made on Friday > next payment is made on Friday the following week) - this is number of the week i.e. 1 = monday first two digits after IntrvlMnthWkDay must be set at '01' last two digits after IntrvlMnthWkDay are not taken in to account by Tide (payment will be made as per the day in FirstPaymentDateTime)
+- Same day of the week as the first payment (i.e. if first payment is made on Friday > next payment is made on Friday the following week) - this is number of the week i.e. 1 = monday
-NumberOfPayments not supported by Tide (will return error if provided) RecurringPaymentDateTime not supported by Tide (will return error if provided) RecurringPaymentAmount not supported by Tide (will return error if provided) FinalPaymentAmount not supported by Tide (will return error if provided) Domestic Standing Orders
+- first two digits after IntrvlMnthWkDay must be set at '01'
-Domestic Standing Orders API
+- last two digits after IntrvlMnthWkDay are not taken in to account by Tide (payment will be made as per the day in FirstPaymentDateTime)

 Tide does not support the following domestic standing order end points: